breatheco-de/dataflow/README.md

 3. Deploy pipelines by pushing into git with continuous integration.
 4. Ingest or create datasets from any SQL Database, Heroku, Big Query and CSV files from buckets.

+Note: This product works and is being used to process thousands of records per day, but its being maintained by a small team and you may encounter some bugs along the way.

 ## How to use this project?

 1. First, [install the project](#basic-installation-steps), (only the first time, 4Geeks employees skip this step)